developer-portal/content/tech/languages/python/fastapi-installation.md

 ## Installation of FastApi in a virtual environment

 It is always useful to install FastApi as a third-party package inside a *virtual environemnt*.
-This will keep your project separate from your system, giving you more freedom in choosing additional libraries & their versions.And it's easy collaborating with different operating system.
+This will keep your project separate from your system, giving you more freedom in choosing additional libraries & their versions.
+And it's easy collaborating with a different operating system.

 Let's create a new project & a virtual environement Open the terminal.
 Then, create a new folder 'my_project', open it, and create a virtual environment called 'project_env' or whatever you like.